 Maintenance Service Interval Maintenance Procedure Before each use or daily Check the safety-interlock system.
 Check the engine-oil level.
 Inspect the blades.
 Inspect the grass deflector for damage.
-After each use Clean the mower-deck housing.
-Every 25 hours Grease the caster wheel bearings.
+After each use Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
+Clean the mower-deck housing.
+Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
+Every 25 hours Grease the caster wheel bearings (more often in sandy soil conditions).
 Clean the air-cleaner foam element (more often in dusty, dirty conditions).
 Check tire pressure.
 Check the belts for wear or cracks.
 Every 100 hours Replace the air-cleaner foam element (more often in dusty, dirty conditions).
 Remove and clean the blower housing and any other cooling shrouds (more often under extremely dusty, dirty conditions).
 Replace the in-line fuel filter.
 Every 100 hours or yearly, whichever comes first Replace the paper air-cleaner element (more often in dirty or dusty conditions).
 Change the engine oil and oil filter (more often in dirty or dusty conditions).
 Check the spark plug(s).
 Every 200 hours Replace the spark plug(s).
 Before storage Charge the battery and disconnect the battery cables.
 Perform all maintenance procedures listed above before storage.
 Paint any chipped surfaces.